Guide

 |

-attribute, because browsers don’t include unchecked boxes in form submissions.
+The true-value and false-value attributes don’t affect the input’s value attribute, because browsers don’t include unchecked boxes in form submissions.
 To guarantee that one of two values is submitted in a form (i.e. “yes” or “no”), use radio inputs instead.

 Radio